jburnstu/BasicMod-master/README.md

   - the game uses the AbstractGameAction class to track changes to the game-state.
 Wherever a card's effect is too complicated to express with existing Action classes, I have given it a dedicated class here.
   - generally the name of the card's class with "Action" sufffixed, although there are execpetions.
   - some of the files here are very heavily inspired by Action subclasses in the base game (such as my ForgetAction from the game's ExhaustAction).
 Others are written more or less from the ground up.
 There is no actual temmplate class provided in the template (I don't think it's set up for people to be making their own actions?) so I would consider all the code here effectively mine.
+  - I've added a couple of sub-packages:
+    - "core" contains the key Actions -- each of these is called by several different cards / powers / other actions.
+    - "followUps" contains actions that are called as a follow-up to another action (either Forget or Awaken).
 - archive:
   - old classes no longer in use.
   - Does not generally include old cards (these are in cardsDeprecated instead).